toneillcodes/DataHound/README.md

 # DataHound
-A data pipeline engine capable of aggregating data from diverse collection sources and connects OpenGraph graphs.
+A data pipeline engine for the BloodHound OpenGraph framework.

 ## Operations
 DataHound performs two operations:
-* collect
+* **collect**: extracts raw data from external sources, performs initial transformations, and produces normalized node and edge data in the OpenGraph format.
-* connect
+* **connect**: correlates two existing graphs by finding matching node properties between them and then creates new edges based on those matches to link the two data sets together.

 ### Collect
 This mode reads a JSON configuration file, calls the specified data source, extracts data, normalizes the data into a Pandas DataFrame, and transforms it into BloodHound OpenGraph nodes and edges

 ```
 python DataHound.py collect \
   --config /path/to/config.json \
   --source-kind MyCustomSource \
   --output my_transformed_graph.json
 ```

 #### Configuration Properties
 ##### Common
 | Property | Description | Required? |